kmarkus/lsdbus/README.md

 (these are retrieved using `sd_bus_get_current_message(3)` and the respective `sd_bus_message_get_*(3)` functions).

+The method `b:credentials()` can be used within a callback to get the credentials of a caller.
+While the underlying API supports many fields within credentials, they are mostly unpopulated so only the `euid`, `pid`, and `unique_name` fields will be in the resulting table.

 #### Registering Interfaces: Properties, Methods and Signal

 Server object callbacks can be registered with